 As farmers we need to use everything at our disposal to look after each other.
 One of the easiest resources we have is a set of ears!
-I helped out Farmstrong and spoke to a lot of farmers at Fieldays and you could just see when they walked away that their backpack didn't feel quite so heavy.
+I spoke to a lot of farmers at Fieldays and you could just see when they walked away that their backpack didn't feel quite so heavy.
 There's no doubt that having a friendly ear turn to is much better than having none.